I've never worked with clay before; do you offer classes for beginners?

-If you've never worked with clay before, handbuilding is a great place to begin.
+If you've never worked with clay before, hand building is a great place to begin.
 In these classes students will learn the skills needed to construct forms using the slab, coil, and pinch methods.
-Our Dream it…Make it class allows students of all levels to transform their individual ideas into reality with the help of the instructor, while our all-level handbuilding classes cover a wide range of basic handbuilding skills through various group projects.
+Our hand building classes cover a wide range of basic hand building skills through various group projects and allow students of all levels to transform their individual ideas into reality with the help of the instructor.

 Do you offer children's classes?

 Unfortunately we do not offer children's classes.
-However, if your child has a birthday coming up we are more than happy to cater to his or her special day.
+However, if your child has a birthday coming up we are more than happy to help celebrate his or her special day.
 BrickHouse offers private parties for all ages; perfect for birthday parties, work events, or just something fun to do with family and friends.

 What do I need to bring to my first class?

 If you own your own clay tools you are more than welcome to bring those.
 If not, we can sell you a tool kit so you can get started.
 We also find having an old hand towel by your side helpful, but not necessary.
 Otherwise, everything else that you may need should be here.